ci1xgk/Fellowship_Webpage/Merewether1-5.md

 #### Water depth output data file (`.stage`)

 This file specifies the locations of points (in X and Y coordinates) where the model generates a time series output of water depth.
-For each location specified in this file, the water depth values will be written in a file with the extension of `.stage`, at each `massint` interval specified in `.par` file.
+For each location specified in this file, the water depth values (in meter) will be written in a file with the extension of `.stage`, at each `massint` interval specified in `.par` file.

 The format of the file is as follows: